 What role does politics play in your decision to stay/go or settle down somewhere?

-If you’re struggling to decide what you should decide because of political issues, then check out my coaching offers here and book a free gift session to experience what working with me would be like.
+If you’re struggling to decide what you should decide because of political issues, then check out my coaching offers here and book a free gift session to explore how I could help you move forward.